owntracks/booklet/docs/features/location.md

 A _manual location_ with a non-zero length remark (description) is a _waypoint_.

-If a _waypoint_ is _shared_, its attributes are published when the waypoint is created or changed.
+A _waypoint_'s attributes are published when the waypoint is created or changed.

 If a _waypoint_ specifies a radius, a _circular region_ is monitored for _enter/leave events_.